dart-lang/site-www/src/content/guides/libraries/create-packages.md

 but change `export` to `import`.

 :::note
+Conditional imports or exports only work with keys in the compilation environment.
+Any sequence of dot-separated identifiers is valid syntax.
+Currently, only keys of the form  `dart.library.name` are provided.
-The conditional import or export checks only whether the library is _available for use_ on the current platform, not whether it's actually imported or used.
+`dart.library.name` is set to `"true"` in the compilation environment if the library `dart:name` is _available for use_ on the current platform, not whether it's actually imported or used.
 :::

 All of the conditionally exported libraries must implement the same API.